Val-de-Grâce (church): The Dome and Campanile

-The dome is forty meters high, and was the tallest dome in Paris when it was built, but was soon passed in height by the domes of the Pantheon, Paris (60 meters) and the Les Invalides (107 meters). which it had inspired.
-It was modelled after the dome of Saint-Peter's Basilica in Rome, and was covered with lead with decos, which contain rative gilded bands.
-Above the dome is the campanile with a globe topped by a cross above it.
-The dome is surrounded by four lantern< which contain the bell of the church.
-The sides of the Dome are divided by contreforts, or buttresses, between which are the windows. which have alternating rounded and triangular frontons.
-The frontons are also abundantly decorated with sculptures, medallions, the royal fleur-de-lis, and the initials 'L' and 'A' for Louis nd Anne.
+The dome is forty meters high, and was the tallest dome in Paris when it was built, but was soon passed in height by the domes of the Pantheon (60 meters) and of Les Invalides (107 meters), which it inspired.
+It was modelled after the dome of Saint-Peter's Basilica in Rome and was covered with lead with decos, which contain decorative gilded bands.
+Above the dome is the campanile with a globe topped by a cross.
+At the corners of the dome's base sit four small lanterns which contain the church's bells.
+The sides of the dome are divided by contreforts, or buttresses, between which are the windows, which have alternating rounded and triangular frontons.
+The frontons are also abundantly decorated with sculptures, medallions, the royal fleur-de-lis, and the initials 'L' and 'A' for Louis and Anne.